SOARZx1/soarin/README.md

 # soarin
-Mini Projects to begin my coding journey
+These projects are all beginner level for me to start my coding journey.